brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 ## Snowflakes (#snowflakes)

-Ben writes in about [Snowflake IDs](https://en.wikipedia.org/wiki/Snowflake_ID) (for the literalists out there, note that this is tongue and cheek):
+Ben writes in about [Snowflake IDs](https://en.wikipedia.org/wiki/Snowflake_ID) (for the literalists out there, note that this quote is tongue and cheek):

 > My one gripe with sequential UUID / ULID is that they are unnecessarily long.
 32 characters!
 That's like 40% of my terminal.
 And it seems like that much entropy is overkill for ~anything.
 >